Why do you want to be happy?

 However, just because you’re sad, it doesn’t mean you can’t be content.
 Equally, when you’re happy, it doesn’t mean you shouldn’t be content.

 Our goal is to be in control so that our peace of mind doesn’t get disturbed either by happiness or sadness.

-But the thing is, happiness don’t last.
+But the thing is, happiness doesn’t last.
 Because life is full of ups and downs.
 Sometimes they make us happy, another time they make us sad.

-So, in order to be more resilient and persevering, we should teach ourselves to be content more than anything.
+So, to be more resilient and persevering, we should teach ourselves to be content more than anything.

-Because when we’re content, not only we’re pleased and happy with the good things in life, we’re also able to be patient and at peace when life throws difficulties to us.
+Because when we’re content, not only we’re pleased and happy with the good things in life, we’re also able to stay positive, patient and at peace when life throws difficulties to us.